pzaino/thecrowler/doc/features.md

 # Features

-The **CROWler** is a comprehensive web crawling and scraping tool designed to perform various tasks related to web content discovery and data collection.
+The **CROWler** is a comprehensive a self-hosted, event-driven Content Discovery and Intelligence development platform designed for advanced crawling, scraping, detection, and automation using real browsers, data-connectors, rulesets, plugins, and agents.
 Below is a detailed list of its features, along with their descriptions and benefits.

 ## Table of Contents